mikelaff/mikelaff.github.io/content/research/miRNA-eqtls.md

 ## Manuscript

-See the manuscript on <a href="https://www.biorxiv.org/content/10.1101/2022.03.31.486585v1" target="_blank">bioRxiv</a>, currently under review at eLife.
+This research is currently published at <a href="https://doi.org/10.7554/eLife.79488" target="_blank">eLife</a>.

 ## Code

-Code repository for this manuscript is hosted on <a href="https://bitbucket.org/steinlabunc/mirna-eqtl/src/master/" target="_blank">bitbucket</a>.
+Code repository for this manuscript is hosted on <a href="https://github.com/mikelaff/mirna-eqtl-manuscript" target="_blank">GitHub</a>.

 ## Poster